patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/time picker/time-picker.md

 <img src="./img/Time picker- elements.png" alt="Time picker elements" width="362"/>

-1. **Time field**: Displays a user’s selected time.
-Always fill the time field with a placeholder time format (HH:MM) or a pre-selected time before users select their time by entering the field, typing ahead, scrolling, and selecting their desired time from the menu.
+1. **Time field**: Displays a user's selected time.
+Always fill the time field with a placeholder time format (HH:MM) or a pre-selected time.
+Users can choose a time by either typing in a time, or selecting one from the menu list of time options.
 The time field should never be empty.
-2. **Time field in focused state**: Opens a menu list of time options.
+2. **Time field in focused state**: Indicates that menu list of time options is open.
 3. **Menu**: Contains a list of times in set increments, such as 12:00 AM to 11:30 PM in 30 minute increments.
-4. **Menu item in hovered state**
+4. **Menu item in hover state**
 5. **Menu item in disabled state**

 ## Usage
-Use time pickers to enable users to select or input a time for use cases like item filtration or scheduling in a form.
+Use time pickers to enable users to select or input a time.
+For example, in a toolbar for item filtration, or in a form for scheduling inputs.

 ### Single time selection
 A time picker allows users to select a single time.
 When a user enters a new time in the time field, the new time automatically replaces any placeholder or previously-selected value in that input field.

 Typically, time picker menus list selectable times in 30-minute increments.
-However, users can choose to forgo typeahead and menu selection by directly inputting desired times that don’t fall on 30-minute increments, such as 12:38 PM.
+However, users always have the option to input any desired times that don't fall on the suggested time increments.
+For example, a user could type in 12:38 PM despite the list of options only showing 12:30 PM and 1:00 PM options.

 For guidance on writing time formats for time pickers, see the [content](#time-format) section.